CrowdStrike/aws-verified-access/README.md

 In this step, you'll verify that your private application is properly protected by AWS Verified Access.

-1. Confirm that the AWS Verified Access Endpoint is successfuly provisioned by running `aws ava describe-verified-access-endpoints` and confirm that`Status.Code` is equal to `Active`
+1. Confirm that the AWS Verified Access Endpoint is successfully provisioned by running `aws ava  describe-verified-access-endpoints` and confirm that `Status.Code` is equal to `Active`
 1. Navigate to your private application domain, which is the value of `ApplicationDomain`
 1. Log into your identity provider
 1. If you're navigating on a client machine that meets the criteria to access the private application, you'll see `Mock response`
-1. If you're navigating on a client machinethat doesn't meet the criteria, you'll see `Redirecting...`, which is the automated response from AWS Verfied Access
+1. If you're navigating on a client machine that doesn't meet the criteria, you'll see `Redirecting...`, which is the automated response from AWS Verified Access

 ## Support